MahdiZangeneh/cv-resume-react-firebase/README.md

 ## Resume Template

-This is a resume template built using React.js.
+This is a resume template built using React.js and Firebase.

 ### Getting Started